david-maddison/911-events/README.md

 ### Typography

-- The font's were chosen for their clean, simple look, to allow for the user to read with ease.
+- The fonts were chosen for their clean, simple look, to allow for the user to read with ease.
 - The main font used throughout the site is **Roboto**.
-- There are then two back up font's used in the body and across the h1 & h2 elements.
+- There are then two back up fonts used in the body and across the h1 & h2 elements.
   - The body uses a backup of **Open Sans Condensed**.
   - The h1 & h2 elements use a backup of **San-serif**.